Solo travel for women?! Aren’t you in danger?

 You’re going to get kidnapped or murdered!

-The last three years of my life people have bombarded me with these same exact questions.
+The last 11 years of my life people have bombarded me with these same exact questions.
 Each time I get asked one of these jarring questions, they get the same exact answer:

 No, I’m not scared, but I go out of my way to make sure I don’t put myself in any unnecessary, stupid, scary, or sketchy situations.
 When learning how to properly solo travel the world, I think before I act and only act with smart decisions.
 I make sure that I’m always aware of my surroundings.
 I rely on myself to keep myself safe and everything ends up fine.